emelie-nilsson/Milstone-project1/README.md

 ## Credits
 ### Code
-All code is inspired by different lessons and mondules in Code Institute's LMS (Learning Management System).
+All code is inspired by various lessons and modules in Code Institute's LMS (Learning Management System).
 ### Content
 The font family is from [Google Fonts](https://fonts.google.com/).